 The deadline for filing the self-assessment tax return for 2018/19 is 31 January 2020.
-This is also the date by which any outstanding tax for 2018/19 must be paid and, where payments need to be made on account, the date by which the first payment on account of the 2019/20 liability must be made.
+This is also the date by which any outstanding tax for 2018/19 must pay.
+Thus, where payments need to be on the account.
+The date by which the first Payment on Account of the 2019/20 liability is due is a must.

-As the name suggest, a payment on account is an advance payment towards a taxpayer’s tax and Class 4 National Insurance bill.
-Where payments on account are due, the tax is payable in two instalments on 1 January in the tax year and on 31 July after the tax year rather than in full in a single instalment of 31 January after the tax year.
+A payment on account is an advance payment towards a taxpayer’s tax and Class 4 National Insurance bill, where payments on account are due.
+The tax is payable in two instalments: on January 1 of the tax year and on July 31 of the tax year.

-As the payments on account are based on the previous year’s liability, it is not an exact science – there may be more tax to pay or the taxpayer may have paid too much.
-Any balancing payment must be made by 31 January after the end of the tax year.
-If the taxpayer has paid too much, the excess will normally be set against the next year’s payments on account or refunded if none are due.
+Payment on Account is based on the previous year’s liability.
+It is not an exact science; there may be more tax to pay, or the taxpayer may have paid too much.
+Any balancing payment is done on 31 January after the end of the tax year.
+If the taxpayer has paid too much.
+Then, the excess will be set against the next year’s payments on account or refunded if none are due.

-Payments on account must be made where tax and Class 4 National Insurance for the previous tax year was £1,000 or more, unless at least 80% of the tax owed has been deducted at source, for example under PAYE.
+Payments on the account have done where tax and Class 4 National Insurance for the previous tax year was £1,000 or more.
+Unless at least 80% of the tax owed has deducted at source, for example under PAYE.

-Payments on account are not required when tax and Class 4 National Insurance bill for the previous year was less than £1,000.
+Payments are not required when tax and Class 4 National Insurance bill for the previous year was less than £1,000.

 Each payment on account is 50% of the previous year’s tax and Class 4 National Insurance liability.
-Class 2 National Insurance contributions are not taken into account in calculating the payments on account and must be paid in full by 31 January after the end of the tax year.
+Class 2 National insurance premiums are not included when calculating the plan payments.
+It should pay in full by 31 January after the end of the tax year.

 Richard is a sole trader.
 In 2018/19 his profits from self-employment were £30,000.
 He has no other income.